ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Do not use hard-coded sys_ids
 Hard-coded sys_ids can lead to unpredictable results (sys_ids may differ between instances) and can be difficult to track down.

+### Hard coded Instance URL
+Hard coding instance URL is not a best practice as they reduce the usability of your code.
+The URL remains static and it does not change when you move the code to a different instance or it can get overwritten during clone backs.
+This can break the related functionalities or create unexpected results.

 ## Category: Upgradability

 ### Incident table should not be extended